Darkstar90/cassandra-keygen/README.md

 ## Intro To cassandra-keygen

-The purpose of this script is to automate the generation of SSL certificates for multiple Cassandra nodes when setting up node to node or client to node encryption.
+The purpose of this script is to automate the generation of SSL certificates for multiple Cassandra nodes when setting up node-to-node or client-to-node encryption.

 ## How To Use This script